pink-junkjard/hyperfiddle/README.md

 * Hypercrud Client - client/server data sync between javascript app and database
 * Hypercrud Browser - Library for **data driven UIs, as an EDN value**

 React offers the View as a pure function of data, but does not cover client/server data sync over network.
-UIs, of course, need to do data sync.
+UIs, of course, do data sync.
 Hypercrud handles the data sync.

 Solving data sync leaves us with truly composable UIs.
 Compose sophisticated UIs out of simpler UIs.
 UIs are no longer just view components, but thick applications, with their own server data dependencies.
 Hypercrud lets you compose them like functions, letting us climb a rung higher on the ladder of abstraction, to the real goal: data driven UIs, as an edn value.